 Radiation reliably limits tumor progression for most, but not all, metastatic lesions.
 Carcinomas and round cell tumors (e.g., lymphoma and plasmacytoma) account for the vast majority of metastatic lesions and are usually radiosensitive.
-Renal cell carcinoma is usually resistant.
-The radiation dose for control of metastatic lesions (~30 Gy) is low enough to not significantly impede wound healing.
+Renal cell carcinomas are usually resistant to radiation.
+The radiation dose needed for control of metastatic lesions (~30 Gy) is sufficiently low as to not significantly impede wound healing.

 Prophylactic fixation refers to operating on an impending pathologic fracture before it occurs to prevent the bone from actually breaking (Figure 6).
-The decision to operate can be complex, however.
-On the one hand, unnecessary surgeries are obviously to be avoided.
+However, the decision to operate can be complex.
+On the one hand, unnecessary surgeries should obviously be avoided.
 On the other hand, sustaining a fracture is painful, and avoiding that pain is beneficial.
-In addition, prophylactic fixation surgery is usually less extensive than surgery to fix an already-broken bone and it is also likely to have a better outcome.
-Shared decision making is imperative.
+In addition, prophylactic fixation surgery is usually less extensive than surgery to fix an already-broken bone and is also likely to have a better outcome.
+Thus, shared decision making is imperative.

-It is also reasonable to operate because of the appearance of mechanical pain, that is, a marked increase in pain with load-bearing stress.
-Especially if an initial decision was made not to prophylactically fix a lesion, the onset of mechanical pain might prompt surgical treatment.
+It is also reasonable to operate because of mechanical pain, that is, a marked increase in pain with load-bearing stress.
+Especially if an initial decision was made to not prophylactically fix a lesion, the onset of mechanical pain might prompt surgical treatment.

 Because patients with skeletal metastases usually have short life expectancies, it is particularly important that the surgeon establishes fixation that is strong enough for immediate weight bearing.
 “The surgical construction should be so strong that patients could push their stretchers back to the recovery room,” is the traditional teaching.

-Most pathologic fractures will never heal normally, so there is no role for bone grafts or other biologic agents.
-Rather, all gaps should be filled with a generous application of bone cement or other material capable of structural support to provide cortical continuity.
+Pathologic fractures can be assumed to never heal normally, so there is no role for bone grafts or other biologic agents.
+Rather, all gaps should be filled with a generous application of bone cement to provide structural support.

 Minimally invasive procedures have become popular for the treatment of ordinary fractures, but these techniques are less appropriate for pathological fractures.
-During surgery for a pathologic fracture, open reduction is often needed to best understand the anatomy at the fracture site and to detect (and fill) gaps at the fracture site.
+During surgery for a pathologic fracture, open reduction with wide exposure is often needed to understand the anatomy at the fracture site and to detect and fill gaps at the fracture site.

 Surgeons should aim to perform the last operation first.
-A “perform the last operation first” rule does not mean excessive and unnecessary procedures are desirable: they are not.
-This rule does, however, suggest that seemingly conservative surgery may be the riskier strategy, if this minimalist approach is associated with a high risk of failure.
+A “perform the last operation first” rule does not, however, mean that excessive and unnecessary procedures are desirable: they are not.
+This rule does, instead, suggest that seemingly conservative surgery may be the riskier strategy if this minimalist approach is associated with a high risk of failure.

-Mirel’s score was published in 1989, based on retrospective observations of patients with known lesions that did not undergo prophylactic fixation.
+Mirel’s score was published in 1989 based on retrospective observations of patients with known lesions that did not undergo prophylactic fixation.
 Patients were noted to either progress to fracture or not.
 The score was seen to have high sensitivity (91%) but low specificity (35%).
 In other words, a low score can be used as a screening tool to identify patients at low risk for fracture, but a high score will capture both high and low risk patients.
 Indeed, if the score were used alone, up to two-thirds of patients could receive unnecessary prophylactic surgery.
-Furthermore, although the site of the lesion is included in the score, further work elucidated that site is in fact not an independent predictor of fracture.
-Another major limitation that the score can be used only for long bone metastases and not the very common spinal lesions.
-It is likely that as imaging modalities improve, and machine learning techniques be applied to large series of patients, future protocols will be more sensitive and more specific than the Mirel score.
+Furthermore, although the site of the lesion is included in the score, further work elucidated that the site is in fact not an independent predictor of fracture.
+Another major limitation is that the score can only be used for long bone metastases and not very commonly found spinal lesions.
+It is likely that as imaging modalities improve and machine learning techniques are applied to large series of patients, future protocols will be both more sensitive and more specific than the Mirel score.